 What is the most popular chocolate chip cookie?
 These are it!
 Ultra-thick Bakery Style Chocolate Chip Cookies feature golden brown edges with warm chocolate-filled centers.
-This easy recipe can be made LESS than 30 minutes!
+This easy recipe can be made in LESS than 30 minutes!
 In fact, they only bake for 6-8 minutes.
 The smell of freshly baked cookies just fills your home with the most mouth-watering aroma ever.

 I have been making these for many, many years and everyone who tries them agrees they’re out-of-this-world delicious!
 Chewy, soft, and filled with just melted chocolate chips.
 Let’s walk through how to make chocolate chip cookies step-by-step, and don’t forget to watch the video.